SAS-DHRH/dhcc-toolkit/content/toolkit/advocating.md

 3. **Pathways matter**.
 Emissions en route to Net Zero are as important as the Net Zero date itself.
 It is vital to make as much progress as early on possible.
 Make sure your institution has ambitious milestones along the way.
 If bringing your Net Zero date forward is challenging, you may find more traction bringing forward milestones.
 4. **Offsets are problematic**.
 Net Zero poses significant greenwashing temptations, especially around the use of carbon offsetting.
 Not all offsets are equal, and institutions are taking very different approaches to them, and to what counts as an ‘unavoidable emission.’
 Make sure your institution also sets an Absolute Zero target date.
 5. **Benchmarks are seldom science-based**.
 Institutions naturally tend to pick their Net Zero dates by asking, ‘What is feasible for us, given our business model, and given what others in the sector are doing?’
 But to have a good chance* of achieving 1.5 degrees, global emissions need to roughly halve by 2030, and reach Net Zero by 2050.
 Global North countries have ethical and practical obligations to reach these milestones even sooner (e.g. China’s current Net Zero date is 2060, India’s current Net Zero date is 2070).
 6. **SBTi are pretty busy right now**.
 The Science-Based Targets initiative has yet to expand its work to universities, but a few universities are nonetheless aligning themselves; all should do so.
-Also, some universities that aim (and claim) to be SBTi aligned are not aligned with the latest recommendations.
+Additionally, some universities that aim (and claim) to be SBTi aligned are not aligned with the latest recommendations.
 The Alliance for Sustainability Leadership in Education ([EAUC](https://www.eauc.org.uk/about_us)) is working on implementing SBTi principles in HEIs.
 7. **Institutional policies and messaging are often inconsistent**.
 If you work for a relatively well-resourced institution in the Global North, it needs to be achieving Net Zero well ahead of the planetary target date (2050) to be consistent with a 1.5 degree target.
 Some institutions have already reached Net Zero.
 8. **Implementation details are being worked out**.
 Many institutions have Net Zero commitments that they do not yet know how to deliver.
 There is a risk of backsliding as the challenges and costs emerge.
 9. **Risk management is unreflective of the scale of climate crisis**.
 There are opportunities to realise more co-benefits across sustainability and risk management.
 Some traditional risk management methodologies may not really be suitable for dealing with climate crisis (e.g. around “deep uncertainty” and “tipping points”).
 Adaptation needs to be transformative.